Men’s Hormones and Sleep

 Can Ultra-Processed Food Lower Testosterone and Disrupt Sleep?

-Ultra-processed food can lower testosterone through two pathways.
-First, endocrine-disrupting chemicals in UPF packaging — phthalates and bisphenols — suppress testosterone synthesis in Leydig cells.
-Second, UPF consumption degrades sleep quality, and poor sleep independently suppresses the hormonal cascade that drives testosterone production.
-These pathways reinforce each other: the more ultra-processed food a man eats,
+Ultra-processed food is associated with lower testosterone through two pathways.
+First, endocrine-disrupting chemicals in UPF packaging — phthalates and bisphenols — are associated with reduced testosterone levels.
+Second, UPF consumption is associated with degraded sleep quality, and poor sleep is independently associated with disruption of the hormonal cascade that drives testosterone production.
+These pathways may

 Can Ultra-Processed Food Lower Testosterone and Disrupt Sleep?
 Read Post »